webprogramming260/startup-example/README.md

 - [x] **Frontend calls service endpoints** - I did this using the fetch function.

 ## DB/Login deliverable

-➡️ The following is an example of the required information for the `Startup DB/Login` deliverable

 For this deliverable I associate the votes with the logged in user.
 I stored the votes in the database.